-Creating World Class Attorneys: Recruitment and Talent Development Is Vital To Build Firm and Organizational Pipelines
+Creating World Class Attorneys: Recruitment and Talent Development is Vital to Build Firm and Organizational Pipelines

 Spending less time in the office may threaten a new attorney's professional development as they have less opportunity to observe senior attorneys interacting with clients, which may have an enduring impact on attorney-client relations.
-We observe a generational divide, with one managing partner sharing that "senior partners think it's absolutely essential that [young associates] need to be in the office to observe" 23 and to "learn from [older attorneys] how to act as an attorney and learn all the things you can't be taught by books or things like that [.]"
-24 He shared his impression that younger attorneys believe they can receive the same training and benefits of mentoring by coming in only two or three days a week: "they wanted to have the access to senior people to learn, but they didn't think it had to be [] five days a week."25 The participant noted that with extra effort, younger attorneys can be mentored.
-He emphasized "that's going to be the future so we're going to need to figure out how to do it better than we have."26
+We observe a generational divide, with one managing partner sharing that "senior partners think it's absolutely essential that [young associates] need to be in the office to observe" and to "learn from [older attorneys] how to act as an attorney and learn all the things you can't be taught by books or things like that[.]"
+He shared his impression that younger attorneys believe they can receive the same training and benefits of mentoring by coming in only two or

-19 ACR 12/8/21 Transcript at 372-73 (hereinafter "ACR transcript").
+&lt;sup>18 ACR 12/8/21 Transcript at 372-73 (hereinafter "ACR transcript").